ibbles/LearningUnreal/Runtime Virtual Texture.md

 If Runtime Virtual Textures is enabled then something else must render based on the Runtime Virtual Texture for the object to be visible.
 (
 Though I'm not sure, and there are some AND / OR going on here as well which I don't understand, so this part need a bit more studying.

+UE 5.1: There is now also From Virtual Texture.
+By Virtual Texture I don't think they mean the Runtime Virtual Texture asset referenced in the Draw In Virtual Textures array.
+It doesn't have any property that it makes sens to affect this.
+Instead I think it means the Runtime Virtual Texture Volume [[Actor]] in the level that has that has its Virtual Texture [[Property]] set to the same Runtime Virtual Texture [[Asset]].
+The Runtime Virtual Texture Volume [[Actor]] has a Boolean [[Property]] named Hide Primitives.

+My theory is that setting the renderer to From Virtual Texture  and the Runtime Virtual Texture Volume's Hide Primitives to `true` should make the renderer only render to the Runtime Virtual Texture and therefore not show up as a regular mesh in the [[Viewport]].
+Setting the Boolean to `false` should make the mesh render to both the [[Viewport]] and the Runtime Virtual Texture.
+However, in testing with Hide Primitives set to `false` I still don't see the renderer during Play In Editor.
+Hide Primitives does hide/unhide the render as expected in regular edit mode.
 )